 I’m not sayin’ leap into their laps, but why not make eye contact during testimony?
 Walk by them, smile at them, address them directly.
 Connect with them whenever possible.
 When appropriate, let them know a little bit about your own struggle so they can connect with you.

 There’s no way they’re going to remember every bit of testimony, but they will remember an attorney who acknowledges their humanity and effort in a court system that generally does neither.

-Just like it is with a political campaign, a jury trial is nothing more than an endeavor to get those folks to vote in your favor.
-So, you have to effectively communicate your message to get them to do that, and communication comes in many different forms.
+Just like it is with a political campaign, a jury trial is nothing more than an endeavor to convince those folks to vote in your favor, and you have to effectively communicate your message to persuade them to do that.
+And communication comes in many different forms.

 All I can tell you is, the candidate with whom voters would most like to have a beer generally wins the race.
 So why would any rational attorney ignore the jury until closing arguments?

 Now, let’s go back to the Rak case specifics.

 The prosecution’s problem is, not only have they completely failed to connect with the jury, they’ve alienated them.
 All it takes is one holdout for a mistrial and a unanimous verdict is going to be a very high hurdle in this one.

 But the defense has a serious problem too.
 They’re essentially trying to polish a turd.
 That isn’t a judgement, it’s simply the truth.
 The Rak family dysfunctional dynamic makes my fascinating upbringing look like the Brady Bunch with sprinkles.

 If the defense loses the jury, something that’s already happening, those folks are going to start thinking, “We’d be much better off with this kind of white trash in jail.”